Algerian militants behead kidnapped French tourist

 France launched its first air strikes targeting Islamic State targets in Iraq on Friday.
 It has said all must be done to rid the region of the group.

-On Monday, France raised the threat level at 30 of its embassies across the Middle East and Africa.
+France raised the threat level at 30 of its embassies across the Middle East and Africa on Monday.

 DEEPENING ISLAMIST RIVALRIES